Active Directory

 Introduction

-In order to use Active Directory authentication, the following settings need to be defined in Environment settings:
+To enable Active Directory authentication, the following settings must be configured in the Environment settings:

-• Account Suffix The full account suffix for your domain
+• Account Suffix The complete account suffix for your domain.

-• Base DN Where to start the searches in Active Directory.
-If left empty myDBR will attempt to detect this information automatically from your domain controller
+• Base DN Specify the location to start searches in Active Directory.
+If left blank, myDBR will attempt to automatically detect this information from your domain controller.

-• Username Username which has read privileges to Active Directory
+• Username Username with read privileges to Active Directory.

 • Password Password for the Username